mindee/tawazi/documentation/index.md

 ### **Return types for an `ExecNode`**

-`ExecNode` can support rendering multiple values
+`ExecNode` supports returning multiple values via:

 1. For objects of type `Tuple` and `List` in Python, you need to specify the unpacking number
 <!--pytest-codeblocks:cont-->